LagoLunatic/dsvrandom/README.txt

 Starting Room: Randomizes which room you start in.
 Enemy AI: Shuffles the AI of non-boss enemies (extremely buggy).

-Every seed should be completable as long as you don't use the experimental options, though there may be bugs in the randomizer that make some seeds unwinnable.
+Every seed should be completable as long as you don't use the experimental options.
+If you think you've found a seed that's unwinnable, first check the spoiler log to make sure you haven't missed something.
+If you haven't missed anything then you can report bugs here: https://github.com/LagoLunatic/dsvrandom/issues When making a bug report be sure to include the seed, randomizer version number, and all the options you checked.
+The easiest way to do that is to simply copy paste the relevant entry from the spoiler log, which lists all of those.

 ### Requirements